Welcome to today's edition of the Rush 24-7 podcast.

 You're working to give the IRS, you're working for a party that gives the IRS the power to take away your passport.

-And then everybody turns around, the George Wills and all the rest of it say, why the hell, what's wrong with the uh what's wrong with the Republican primary electorate this year that they're falling for this clown, buffoon, demagogue, vulgar bully like Trump.
+And then everybody turns around, the George Wills and all the rest of it say, why the hell, what's wrong with the Republican primary electorate this year that they're falling for this clown, buffoon, demagogue, vulgar bully like Trump?

-Yeah, well, we've just we've just got a brand new Republican speaker with this bearded Bayner guy, and we've just and the f the first thing he did is this big super transportation bill that gives the IRS the power to revoke your passport.
+And we've just, and the first thing he did is this big super transportation bill that gives the IRS the power to revoke your passport.

-Um the the uh the State Department, well also looking at your government at work.
+The State Department, well, also looking at your government at work.

-Uh by the way, the IRS thing is not a small thing, because everyone hates the IRS.
+By the way, the IRS thing is not a small thing because everyone hates the IRS.

 Everyone hates the IRS.

-It's not like when Republicans talk about cutting funding to the EPA, and everyone thinks that just means, oh, those mean Republicans, they want smokestacks belching uh f smog all over every pristine American city.
+It's not like when Republicans talk about cutting funding to the EPA and everyone thinks that just means, oh, those mean Republicans, they want smokestacks belching smog all over every pristine American city.

-Uh it's not like when you talk about uh uh cutting uh funding for Obamacare contraceptives and everyone says, oh, you're waging the war on women or anything like that.
+It's not like when you talk about cutting funding for Obamacare contraceptives and everyone says, oh, you're waging the war on women or anything like that.

 The IRS is universally reviled.